-Around 5 years ago I met Peter who is my partner.
-We share a home in Gnosall with our 2 dogs.
-On the rare days off we have we enjoy trips to the seaside with the dogs and one of our favourite places to eat at the end of the day is in Aberdovey – the fish and chips are to die for!
-Peter joined the business around 3.5 years ago and works behind the scenes responsible for the smooth running of the business.
-His remit is to keep all computers and systems working, market and promote our company and most importantly pay our staff –and correctly!
+Around 7 years ago I met Peter who is my partner.
+At the start of 2020 we moved to North Wales near Llangollen with our 2 dogs.
+We moved to enjoy the fabulous countryside around where we live and to further explore Wales – little did we know that our lives would change so much in 2020 due to Covid.
+We haven’t yet been able to explore due to lockdowns but we live in hope that we can pursue our dream in 2021!
+Peter joined the business around 6.5 years ago and works behind the scenes responsible for the smooth running of the business.
+His remit is to keep all computers and systems working, market and promote our company and most importantly assist with paying our staff –and correctly!

 We work hard as a team to make sure customer complaints are kept to a minimum.
 We nip issues in the bud as soon as we can because we care.
 I can remember the very first customer complaint I attended in someone’s home.
 I was accused by a frustrated relative of sitting there in my business suit not caring and not possibly being able to understand what she was going through.

 Her husband had declining health and was dissatisfied with his care package.
 I was able to say straightaway, actually, I do very much understand and I personally know how that feels.
 I make sure we carefully consider how we can overcome any issues and as a management team accept it’s a lesson learned so we don’t repeat the same mistake again.